cheevatee/ocp-static-deploy/README.md

 ## New Features updated
 - Supported multiple interface when deploy OCP
-- Supportde automatic add route when deploy OCP
+- Supported automatic add route when deploy OCP
+- Generate ignition and iso file for add new worker nodes
+- Supported bonding with multiple interface for add new worker nodes

 ## New Feature will update soon!!!
 - Support bonding with multiple interface when deploy OCP
-- Generate ignition file for add new worker nodes

 ## Setup
 - Config all variables in vars folder